 Our Actions, as implemented during the 21-24 LCAP cycle, were effective in meeting and making progress toward our goal.
-We continued to strengthen our Parent Association, and we increased the number of events, clubs, and opportunities for family attendance on campus.
+We continued to strengthen our Parent Association, increased the number of events, clubs, and family attendance on campus.
 Some evidence of the effectiveness toward achieving our goal includes the following survey responses from our families:

-- 98% of families feel welcome and heard by the school - 95% of families feel the school does a good job of family engagement - 97% of families agreed that the school listens to family voice and input when making decisions.
+- 95% of families feel welcome and heard by the school - 95% of families feel the school does a good job of family engagement - 97% agreed that the school listens to family voice and input when making decisions.

 The effects of COVID continue to impact our families and community, which has created the need to be more flexible and creative when we think about family engagement.
-We continue to offer opportunities both in person and over zoom, which has led to increased attendance at our parent meetings.
-Coffee with the principal and other formal meetings had lower attendance than pre-pandemic.
-We are continuing to strategize on practices we can implement to encourage an increased attendance at these meetings, including more frequent direct messaging from the principal.
+We continue to offer opportunities both in person and over zoom.
+We are continuing to strategize on practices we can implement to encourage an increased attendance at these all meetings, including more frequent direct messaging from the principal.
+Additionally, we also offer monthly cafecitos focusing on parent learning topics such as assessments, summer learning opportunities and communication tools.